cortexlabs/cortex/docs/clusters/kubernetes/install.md

 kubectl get service --namespace default ingressgateway-operator -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

-You can use the curl command below to verify loadbalancer set up.
-It can take between 5 to 10 minutes for the setup to complete.
-You can expect to encounter `Could not resolve host` or timeouts when running the verification request below during the loadbalancer initialization.
+You can use the curl command below to verify that your load balancer is ready.
+It can take 5-10 minutes for the setup to complete.
+You can expect to encounter `Could not resolve host` or timeouts when running the verification request before the load balancer is initialized.

 ```bash
 export CORTEX_OPERATOR_ENDPOINT=$(kubectl get service --namespace default ingressgateway-operator -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')